-A postmaster may terminate Post Office box service, including that of a customer paying a Group E fee, if the box customer or its representative falsifies the application for the box; physically abuses the box; refuses to update information on the box application; violates any standard on the care or use of the box; conducts himself or herself in a violent, threatening, or otherwise abusive manner on postal premises; or uses it for any unlawful activity as described in 4.4.5.
-The customer is notified of the postmaster's determination to refuse or terminate service and of the appeal procedures for that determination.
+A postmaster may refuse to approve or may terminate PO Box service, including that of a Group E (free) PO Box customer, if: the applicant or box customer submits a falsified or incomplete application for box service; within the 2 years before submitting the application, the applicant physically abused a box or violated a standard on the use of a box; refuses to update information on the box application; conducts himself or herself in a violent, threatening, or otherwise abusive manner on postal premises or there is substantial reason to believe that the box is being or will be used for unlawful activities as described in 4.3.5 and 4.3.6.
+The customer is notified of the Postmaster's determination to refuse or terminate service and of the appeal procedures.

-4.9.3 Customer Appeal
+4.8.2 Customer Appeal

 The applicant or box customer may file a petition appealing the postmaster's determination to refuse or terminate service within 20 calendar days after notice as specified in the postmaster's determination.
-The filing of a petition prevents the postmaster's determination from taking effect and transfers the case to the USPS Consumer Advocate.
+The filing of a petition prevents the postmaster's determination from taking effect and transfers the case to the USPS Consumer and Industry Affairs, who issues the final agency decision.
 The Consumer Advocate's decision constitutes the final agency decision.

-4.9.4 Surrendered Box
+4.8.3 Surrendered Box

-A Post Office box is surrendered if:
+A PO box is surrendered if:

 - a.
 A box customer refuses or fails to pay the proper fees by the due date. - b.
 A box customer submits a written notice to discontinue service. - c.
 Any person other than the box customer attempts to renew service at the end of the period for which the box is issued. - d.
-A box customer, or an appointed executor or administrator of a deceased box customer, submits a permanent change-of-address order, except as provided in 4.9.5d. - e.
+A box customer, or an appointed executor or administrator of a deceased box customer, submits a permanent change-of-address order, except as provided in 4.8.4d. - e.
 A Group E residential box customer files a permanent change-of-address order and no other person listed on the Form 1093 files a new Form 1093 to become the box customer.

-4.9.5 Boxes Not Surrendered
+4.8.4 Boxes Not Surrendered

-A Post Office box is not surrendered if:
+A PO box is not surrendered if:

 - a.
 A box customer dies or disappears before the end of the period for which the box is issued. - b.
 A box customer submits a temporary change-of-address order. - c.
-Except as provided in 4.9.5d below, a change-of-address order is submitted by any person other than the box customer, or an appointed executor or administrator of a deceased box customer, for mail going to the box. - d.
+Except as provided in 4.8.4d, a change-of-address order is submitted by any person other than the box customer, or an appointed executor or administrator of a deceased box customer, for mail addressed to the box. - d.
 A Group E residential box customer files a permanent change-of-address order and another person listed on the Form 1093 files a new Form 1093 to become the box customer.